ruucm/framer-tsup-esm/README.md

 - TypeScript
 - React
 - ESM hosting (powered by Github Workflows and Github Pages)

-Future plans:

-- Support hot module reloading
+- Hot module reloading (Components Only for now)

 ## Github Setups